ajosanchez/kfptest/README.md

 * Every `TestStep` or `ContainerTestStep` takes a base_path which can be a pytest `temp_path` for easy and clean testing

 ## Some things to keep in mind
-In order to test a component in its base_image container:
+* In order to test a component in its base_image container:
   1. You need to have the image already built on your machine
   2. kfptest must have kfp installed in the container when testing the component.
 By default, kfptest will attempt to `pip install kfp` before running the component which takes about 15 seconds if it's not already installed.
 This also means that pip must be available for use in the base_image.
+* Currently works with kfp 2.3.0

 ## Usage
 ### Run a component using your local environment